DavidAnson/markdownlint-cli2/README.md

 Notes:

-- Just like when calling the [command line](#command-line), glob patterns are passed as arguments.
+- As when using the [command line](#command-line), glob patterns are passed as arguments.
 - By default, `markdownlint-cli2` will execute within the `/workdir` directory _inside the container_.
-So, as shown above, [bind mount][docker-bind-mounts] your project's directory there.
+So, as shown above, [bind mount][docker-bind-mounts] the project's directory there.
-  - You can always specify your own working directory with docker's `-w` flag and bind mount to that instead:
+  - A custom working directory can be specified with Docker's `-w` flag:

     ```bash
     docker run -w /myfolder -v $PWD:/myfolder davidanson/markdownlint-cli2:latest "**/*.md" "#node_modules"
     ```

-Should you want to call the `markdownlint-cli2-fix` command instead, you can do so by explicitly specifying it via Docker's `--entrypoint` flag:
+To invoke the `markdownlint-cli2-fix` command instead, specify it via Docker's `--entrypoint` flag:

 ```bash
 docker run -v $PWD:/workdir --entrypoint="markdownlint-cli2-fix" davidanson/markdownlint-cli2:latest "**/*.md" "#node_modules"